Nriver/trilium-translation/README.md

 It will download the Chinese version of Trilium I built on [Docker Hub](https://hub.docker.com/repository/docker/nriver/trilium-cn).

 Open http://127.0.0.1:8080 in your browser to access the server page.

+Your note data will be in the same directory of the docker-compose.yml file.

 ---
 # How to translate